 Follow these steps to transform the captured model into the Oracle model:

-- Step 2: The Source Data Type and what it will be converted to in the Oracle Model is displayed in the Set Data Map window, which appears.
-Select Apply.
+- Step 2: The source data type and its corresponding conversion in the Oracle model are displayed in the Set Data Map window that appears.
+Click ‘Apply’ to proceed.

 - Step 5: Next, your Model will be converted.
 The converted objects can be seen by expanding dbo Northwind.